 298. Seminar in Chemical Engineering.
 (1) Variable from one to two-hour meetings per week.
 Must be taken on a satisfactory/ unsatisfactory basis.
-Prerequisite: Open to properly qualified graduate students with conproperly qualified graduate students with consent of instructor.
+Prerequisite: Open to properly qualified graduate students with consent of instructor.
 Lectures, reports, and discussions on current research in chemical engineering.
 Sections are operated independently and directed toward different topics.
 May be repeated for credit.
 (F, S)